Topological models of arithmetic: Some spaces do not support a topological model of arithmetic

+The following observation shows that certain well-studied uncountable models of arithmetic cannot be continuously presented on Polish spaces.

-\goodbreak \begin{theorem} If a model of arithmetic $M$ is continuously presented on an uncountable Polish space, then there are no increasing or decreasing $\omega_1$-sequences in the order.
+\goodbreak \begin{theorem} If a model of arithmetic $M$ of Presburger Arithmetic is continuously presented on an uncountable Polish space, then there are no increasing or decreasing $\omega_1$-sequences in the order.
 In particular, it is not $\kappa$-like for any cardinal $\kappa$. \end{theorem}